infeeeee/ha-argos/README.md

 # ha-argos

-Put Home-asstisant to your top bar!
-An [Argos](https://github.com/p-e-w/argos)/[Kargos](https://github.com/lipido/kargos)/Bitbar/[Xbar](https://github.com/matryer/xbar) script.
+Put Home Asstisant in your top bar!
+An [Argos](https://github.com/p-e-w/argos)/[Kargos](https://github.com/lipido/kargos)/[Xbar](https://github.com/matryer/xbar) script.

-Mac (Bitbar/Xbar) compatibility is not tested, but it should work.
+Mac (Xbar) compatibility is not tested, but it should work.
 Open an issue if you are trying to use it, I would be happy to help.

 ## Screenshots

+Gnome/Argos:

 ![](images/Screenshot%20from%202022-05-09%2023-54-36.png)